Dbacks drop Giants below .500 for first time this year - WHIZ News

 San Francisco (48-49), which won 107 games a year ago, fell below .500 for the first time this season.
 The Giants are 11-22 since reaching their season high of 10 games over .500 on June 18.

+“Christian’s been slugging all year long and comes up with the big three-run homer,” manager Torey Lovullo said.
+“If you make mistakes, he’s going to punish the baseball.”

-Walker’s 23rd homer broke a 2-2 tie in the third against Rodón (8-6), who only gave up three hits in six innings.
+Walker’s 23rd homer, on the first pitch he saw, broke a 2-2 tie in the third against Rodón (8-6), who only gave up three hits in six innings.
 Two were home runs, though, accounting for five runs.
 He struck out 10, walked two and hit a batter.

 Rodón’s temper took over after he came off the field in the fifth.
 He kicked a bat in the dugout, which hit shortstop Thairo Estrada in the knee.
 Teammates, including infielder Wilmer Flores, weren’t happy with Rodón’s display.